You might look at a landing page and think, “Man that looks easy!"...

 Optimizing Your Form

-The Context of Use is the actual conditions under which a given artifact/software product is used, or will be used
+The Context of Use is the actual conditions under which a given artifact/software product is used, or will be used in a normal day-to-day working situation.

 While that may seem like an obvious part of landing page design it can often go overlooked, because you are so close to your product.